paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

   Implementations MUST reject a JWS if the `pkp` key cannot be resolved unambiguously at validation time or is incompatible with the key information in `pkr`.

 * `info` (string, OPTIONAL): Context- and application-specific information used as the info parameter to the KDF.
+If absent, the default string value "PKDH-v1" SHALL be used.

+* `salt` (string, OPTIONAL): The salt parameter to the KDF encoded as BASE64(salt).
+If absent, TBD.

 For a machine-readable definition of these fields, see the JSON Schema in [Appendix A](#appendix-a).